Molly Russell inquest: Social media key to 14-year-old's death, dad says

 Judson Hoffman, head of global operations at the image-sharing and social media service Pinterest, told the inquest that the company was "here to learn and help through this process".

-People over the age of 13 can use the platform and Coroner Andrew Walker asked if the company distinguished between children and adults when accounts were set up.
+People over the age of 13 can use the company's platform and Coroner Andrew Walker asked if the company distinguished between children and adults when accounts were set up.

 "No, we do not," Mr Hoffman replied.